Quickstart (Mainnet)

 We provide a docker-compose configuration which sets up the Attester Node

-1. Clone this and execute the following commands:
+1. Clone this repo and execute the following commands:

 git clone https://github.com/zerufinance/zscore-attester-prod.git